schabluk/partition-stream/README.md

 # partition-stream

-Partition stream: splits events by matching object stream properties with a set of ranges.
+Partition stream into multpile streams by matching object stream properties with a set of ranges.

 ## installation